PnEcrins/FollowDem/README.rst

 A task (``import_imap_csv`` in file ``/classes/controler/controler.class.php``) is executing these steps :

-- Connect to this mailbox and to extract the TXT files attached to emails
+- Connecting to this mailbox and extracting the TXT files attached to emails
-- Copy these TXT files in the directory ``tmp/csv``
+- Copying these TXT files in the directory ``tmp/csv``
-- Delete emails once TXT files are copied on FollowDem server
+- Deleting emails once TXT files are copied on FollowDem server
-- Import new positions of all objects (if these ones are already in the database with a common ID) in a CSV file (``/csv/tracked_objects.csv``)
+- Importing new positions of all objects (if these ones are already in the database with a common ID) in a CSV file (``/csv/tracked_objects.csv``)
-- Delete the TXT temporaries TXT files once their content has been included in the CSV file
+- Deleting the TXT temporaries TXT files once their content has been included in the CSV file
-- Import new positions in the MySQL database from the file ``/csv/tracked_objects.csv``
+- Importing new positions in the MySQL database from the file ``/csv/tracked_objects.csv``
-- Empty file ``/csv/tracked_objects.csv``
+- Emptying file ``/csv/tracked_objects.csv``

 This task can be executed manually or with a CRON launched automatically and regulary.